ArslanZubair/UNDERSTANDING-OF-OPEN-AI/README.md

 ## **1. Messages**

-It is used to show up history from the user with respect to the AI, following are list of message objects
+It is used to show up history from the user with respect to the AI.

 **Functionality:**
  - Each message object will contain a `role` (user, assistant, or system) along with its respective `content`.